 I once met some fellow cancer advocates and the conversation turned to what inspired us to ‘do what we do’.
 When it came to my turn as the only Neuroendocrine Cancer patient, I was already prepared to regurgitate my usual ‘spiel’.
 As sometimes happens, a listener queried me with the words “Neuroendocrine – what’s that?“.
 Another focused on ‘Neuro‘ enquiring whether my nervous system or my brain had somehow become cancerous.
 Deja vu – here we go again!
+Two days later, I was speaking to one of my online friends who was having similar problems explaining this cancer to family and friends.
+Again ‘Neuro‘ was proving difficult with the assumption that it’s somehow related to the brain.
+Technically not far from the truth but context is really important given that most people look at cancer in anatomical terms.
+As we know this can often lead to incorrect headlines for famous cancer patients.

 The neuroendocrine system is made up of a network of cells that are distributed throughout the body.
-The word neuroendocrine refers to 2 qualities of these cells: they have a similar structure to nerve cells (neurons) and produce hormones like endocrine cells.
+The word neuroendocrine refers to 2 qualities of these cells: they have a similar structure to nerve cells (neuro) and produce hormones just like endocrine cells.
 Neuroendocrine cells release hormones into the bloodstream in response to chemical signals from other cells or messages from the nervous system.
 Basically, hormones travel in the bloodstream and makes things happen in another part of the body.

+If you wanted more, then read my blog by searching what sort of things interest you.
 “Neuroendocrine” – what’s that?
 I didn’t have a clue …… until I was diagnosed with it!

 Your next step ……